We harness the power of culture to ensure that new technologies deliver progress for all.

 Our Communities section makes the connection between web3 and society, answering questions about what our social landscape looks like after web3 goes mainstream and how to leverage it to build communities that unite people around common goals and missions.

 Misan Harriman is one of the most widely-shared photographers of the Black Lives Matter movement whose images have featured in Vanity Fair, British Vogue, and People Magazine, amongst others.
 He is Chair of the Southbank Centre, Europe’s largest cultural venue, founder of the creative media agency WhatWeSeee, and has for a long time been a leading figure in web3.

-Trevor has had a storied agency career as a trusted advisor leading brands.
+Trevor has had a storied agency career as a trusted advisor for leading brands.
 He is a two-time founder of global creative and strategic agencies, first at The Assembly and subsequently at WhatWeSeee.
 In between these roles, he was CEO at FutureLab, the strategic and consumer foresight consultancy.

 Leo is a founder with a strong media background.
 An award-winning editor, he’s built writing teams with features in UK nationals like The Guardian and The Telegraph.
-He’s also the Chair of UniReach, an EdTech charity he founded whilst studying at the University of Oxford, and writes about technology, web3, and culture.
+Leo is also Chair of UniReach, an EdTech charity he founded whilst studying at the University of Oxford, and writes about technology, web3, and culture.